Topological superconductivity mediated by magnons of helical magnetic states: Model

 with

 For a helical GS in the $xz$ plane, $e^{-i\sigma\phi_r} = \cos(\phi_r)$ since $\phi_r = 0$ or $\pi$.
-The diagonalized magnons $b_{\boldsymbol{q}n}$ are linear combinations of the original sublattice magnons $a_{\boldsymbol{q}}^{(r)}$.
-As a result, $b_{\boldsymbol{q}n}$ do not have well defined quantization axes for spin, and therefore can be involved both in processes where the $z$-component of the electron spin flips, and processes where it remains unchanged.
+The diagonalized magnons $b_{\boldsymbol{q}n}$ are linear combinations of the original sublattice magnons $a_{\boldsymbol{q}}^{(r)}$, which have their spin quantized along the spin direction of sublattice $r$.
+As a result, $b_{\boldsymbol{q}n}$ do not have well-defined quantization axes for spin, and therefore can be involved both in processes where the $z$-component of the electron spin flips, and processes where it remains unchanged.
 This is in contrast to colinear states \cite{ArneFMNM, ArneAFMNM_Umklapp, EirikNMAFM}, where a single magnon can only be involved in processes that flip electron spins.
 This distinction is a key component of noncolinear magnetic states, that later makes it possible to generate spin polarized Cooper pairs.
 In some systems with colinear magnetic states, electron-magnon scatterings involving a single magnon are negligible in the context of superconductivity.
-Under such circumstances, higher order processes dominate and it is possible to generate spin polarized Cooper pairs also from colinear magnetic states \cite{Brekke2023Aug}.
+Under such circumstances, higher-order processes dominate and it is possible to generate spin polarized Cooper pairs also from colinear magnetic states \cite{Brekke2023Aug}.